MicrosoftDocs/well-architected/well-architected/ai/testing.md

 - Run scheduled tests to verify that the correct volume of data was collected if data is ingested on a set schedule with an expected amount.

-- Run tests that detect data issues, such as checking for missing values or duplicate data, and performing basic data integrity checks.
-Suppose data contains temporal information used to indicate its freshness.
-These tests can check against an acceptance time window, potentially preventing the use of stale data in downstream processes.
+- Run tests that detect data issues, such as missing values or duplicate data, and perform basic data integrity checks.
+If data contains temporal information that indicates its freshness, these tests can check data against a time window and potentially prevent downstream processes from using stale data.

 - Check the availability of external dependencies.
 For example, a data cleansing job might call another service for extracting tables or preprocessing.
-Running tests can ensure they're available, as their unavailability could affect the ETL process.
+Run tests to ensure that they're available because their unavailability could affect the ETL process.

 Another way to test the correctness of the ETL system in production is through synthetic testing.
 Having known test data available in production is highly effective.
-It allows you to validate end-to-end processing by comparing the known starting state with the expected end state for that data.
-For example, a document is required to go through document intelligence and contains PII data.
-Injecting a synthetic document can test that the data manipulation job was performed as intended.
+You can use it to validate end-to-end processing by comparing the known starting state with the expected end state for that data.
+For example, a document is required to go through document intelligence and contains personal data.
+Injecting a synthetic document can test that the workload performs the data manipulation job as intended.

-Additionally, conduct experimentation by releasing different experiences (A/B testing) to learn from user interactions before fully committing, ensuring no regression in quality.
+Additionally, experiment by releasing different experiences, also known as A/B testing, to learn from user interactions before fully committing.
+A/B testing helps you prevent quality regressions.

-#### Test data collected during ingestion
+#### Test data that's collected during ingestion

-As part of ingestion from various data sources, include tests to validate that training data matches your expectations.
+As part of the ingestion process from various data sources, include tests to validate that training data matches your expectations.

 Training a machine learning model with incomplete or corrupted data can be counterproductive.
 It might lead to wasted efforts and result in a model that fails to make meaningful predictions.
 Your data ingestion and preprocessing pipelines include quality tests as checkpoints.
-These tests help verify that your data aligns with the expectations set during data analysis and feature engineering.
+These tests can help you verify that your data aligns with the expectations that you set during data analysis and feature engineering.

-The following are some example test cases:
+The following list includes some example test cases:

-- **Test for completeness.** Test the expected quantity of training data, to verify the completeness of the data set.
-This test ensures that enough data was provided to train the model.
+- **Test for completeness.** Test the expected quantity of training data to verify the completeness of the dataset.
+This test ensures that you provided enough data to train the model.

-- **Test for critical information.** If training is based on known entities, such as specific records, identifiers, or entities, test the data set to validate that those entities are present.
+- **Test for critical information.** If training is based on known entities, such as specific records or identifiers, test the dataset to make sure that those entities are present.
 This validation ensures that critical information isn't missing.

 - **Test for irrelevant data.**  Ingested data shouldn't contain irrelevant or erroneous entries.
 The data ingestion process should filter out that data.

 - **Test for freshness.** Freshness of the ingested data shouldn't affect the model's predictive power.
 Validate that the data reflects reasonably current information and isn't outdated from previous runs.
-For example, if the data is expected to include records from the past week, but there are no such records after importing, it could indicate a failed import or a data freshness issue in the source system.
+For example, if you expect the data to include records from the past week, but there are no such records after you import the data, that might indicate a failed import or a data freshness problem in the source system.

 #### Conduct routine tests

 A significant concern with data ingestion is the volume of data and throughput.
 Continuous evaluation during operations is necessary to prevent performance bottlenecks.
 This ongoing assessment should be part of your operational processes rather than just a one-time test.
 The goal is to ensure the workload team doesn't miss their service-level objectives.

 Consider a situation where monitoring indicates performance degradation.
 To mitigate such conditions, reevaluate and optimize the ETL processes.
-After you make changes, performance tests can help the modifications meet the required throughput.
+After you make changes, performance tests can help you make sure that the modifications meet the required throughput.

 > [!NOTE]
 > Testing and monitoring serve different purposes.
-Testing is conducted to evaluate potential changes to the system, typically performed before implementing any changes.
-Alternatively, monitoring includes continuously assessing the overall health of the system.
+Conduct tests to evaluate potential changes to the system, typically before you implement any changes.
+Conduct monitoring continuously to assess the overall health of the system.

 ## Training workflow testing

-A model is trained using custom code, such as PyTorch scripts, which do the actual training work.
+Train a model by using custom code, such as PyTorch scripts, which do the actual training work.
 These scripts run on compute, such as in notebooks or Azure Machine Learning jobs, which also require memory and networking resources.
-Load testing is recommended during the design phase to evaluate compute needs and ensure the proposed SKUs are suitable.
-Manual testing is often needed to determine the best configuration for efficient execution within the time budget.
+We recomment load testing during the design phase to evaluate compute needs and ensure that the proposed SKUs are suitable.
+You often need manual testing to determine the best configuration for efficient execution within the time budget.

-The scripts are written by using specialized SDKs, which handles most of the tasks.
-However, because this is still code, you should integrate unit testing as part of development.
-These help ensure no regressions occur when dependencies are updated.
-If unit testing isn't possible, manual testing is necessary to prevent quality regressions before deploying new code.
+Write the scripts by using specialized SDKs, which handle most of the tasks.
+However, because scripts are still code, you should integrate unit testing as part of development.
+These tests help you ensure that no regressions occur when you update dependencies.
+If unit testing isn't possible, manual testing is necessary before you deploy new code to prevent quality regressions.

 These scripts run as part of a workflow, like Azure Machine Learning Studio, which can provide insight as to when and whether the script ran.
-But it's recommended that you run integration tests to make sure these scripts are invoked reliably.
+But we recommend that you run integration tests to make sure that these scripts are invoked reliably.

 ## Model evaluation and testing

 > [!NOTE]
-> Model evaluation and testing are often used interchangeably, but they should be considered separate processes using distinct datasets.
-Evaluation is an iterative, development-time activity focused on experimentation to find the best model with the right level of tuning.
+> Model evaluation and testing are often used interchangeably, but they should be considered separate processes that use distinct datasets.
+Evaluation is an iterative, development-time activity that focuses on experimentation to find the best model with the right level of tuning.
 It includes adjusting hyperparameters, configurations, or features and then evaluating the model based on various metrics.
-After the best model is identified, testing is conducted during deployment.
+After you identify the best model, conduct testd during deployment.
 >
-> Testing includes verifying the entire system, including the tuned model and non-AI components, to validate if they function correctly, integrate well, and deliver the expected results with quality standards.
-A model under test is evaluated in-situ alongside other components of the workload.
-The process includes sending requests to the model, evaluating its responses, and making a go/no-go decision based on the test data.
-While testing is a non-negotiable process before production, it's recommended that tests are also conducted in production using real data complemented with synthetic data.
+> Testing includes verifying the entire system, including the tuned model and non-AI components, to check that they function correctly, integrate well, and deliver the expected results with quality standards.
+Evalate a model in situ alongside other components of the workload.
+The process includes sending requests to the model, evaluating its responses, and making a go or no-go decision based on the test data.
+Although testing is nonnegotiable before production, we recommend that you also conduct tests in production by using real data and synthetic data.

-#### Data used for evaluation and testing
+#### Data for evaluation and testing

-Typically, there are three key datasets partitioned from the source data: training, evaluation, and testing.
+Typically there are three key datasets partitioned from the source data: training, evaluation, and testing.

-The training dataset, usually the largest subset, is used to train the model.
-Another dataset is used for evaluation, refining the model through an iterative process by assessing different permutations.
-After a satisfactory permutation is found, it's tested against the test dataset.
+Use the training dataset, which is usually the largest subset, to train the model.
+Use another dataset for evaluation and refine the model through an iterative process by assessing different permutations.
+After you find a satisfactory permutation, test it against the test dataset.

 All datasets should contain high-quality data to minimize noise.
-Your test cases on data ingestion and preprocessing pipelines can serve quality checkpoints.
-Lack of samples can also attribute to low quality data.
+Your test cases on data ingestion and preprocessing pipelines can serve as quality checkpoints.
+Lack of samples can also attribute to low-quality data.
 Use synthetic data to balance and achieve uniformity in the dataset.
-This approach is particularly useful for training models like fraud detection, where real fraud instances are rare, making it difficult to get sufficient statistical power for reliable predictions.
+This approach is particularly useful for training models like fraud detection, where real fraud instances are rare, which makes it difficult to get sufficient statistical power for reliable predictions.

 To avoid bias in predictions, keep all datasets distinct.
-Training data shouldn't be used for evaluation, and evaluation data shouldn't be used for testing.
+You shouldn't use training data for evaluation, and you shouldn't use evaluation data for testing.
 Reserve unique data for model evaluation and final testing.

 #### Evaluation metrics

 Training a model and selecting the right one for production are interdependent processes.
-You need to choose a model initially but it might change after experimentation and evaluation.
+You need to choose a model initially, but it might change after experimentation and evaluation.

-Model evaluation follows as an experimentation loop, assessing numerous permutations of models, parameters, and features using metrics.
-These metrics provide scientific ratings, which must be iteratively compared across different versions and configurations to determine the best model.
+Model evaluation follows as an experimentation loop that assesses numerous permutations of models, parameters, and features by using metrics.
+These metrics provide scientific ratings, which you must iteratively compare across different versions and configurations to determine the best model.
 For more information, see [Evaluation metrics](/azure/machine-learning/component-reference/evaluate-model#metrics).

-Similar approach applies to generative AI models.
-Have processes that evaluate and quantify results of the end user experience based on the performance of the model.
-For example, groundedness one of the key metrics that quantifies how well the model aligns with source data.
+A similar approach applies to generative AI models.
+Have processes that evaluate and quantify results of the user experience based on the performance of the model.
+For example, groundedness is one of the key metrics that quantifies how well the model aligns with source data.
 Relevancy is another important metric that indicates how pertinent the response is to the query.
 For example metrics, see [Evaluation and monitoring metrics for generative AI](/azure/ai-studio/concepts/evaluation-metrics-built-in).

-Different types of models are evaluated using various metrics, and the importance of each metric can vary depending on the scenario.
+Evaluate different types of models by using various metrics.
+The importance of each metric can vary depending on the scenario.
 Prioritize metrics based on the use case.
 For example, fairness is crucial in responsible AI.
-Despite good testing, models can still exhibit unfair bias due to biased source data.
+Despite good testing, models can still exhibit unfair bias because of biased source data.
 Results might score high in relevancy but low in fairness.
 Integrate fairness evaluations into the process to ensure unbiased outcomes.

-Generative AI integrates with orchestration code, routing logic, and an index for RAG, complicating evaluation.
-While the model should be assessed individually using metrics, it's also important to evaluate other system components.
+Generative AI integrates with orchestration code, routing logic, and an index for retrieval-augmented generation (RAG), which complicates evaluation.
+Although you should assess the models individually by using metrics, it's also important to evaluate other system components.

 #### Model testing